ShawnMcCool/dot-filer/README.md

 ## Usage

+### Requirements

+- PHP 7.4+

 ### Installation

-- Install PHP
+#### Install

-- Download this repository either by cloning it or [downloading the files](https://github.com/ShawnMcCool/dot-filer/archive/master.zip).
+Download this repository either by cloning it or [downloading the files](https://github.com/ShawnMcCool/dot-filer/archive/master.zip).

-- For convenience...
+#### Convenience

+You can run dotfiler from the directory that you installed it to by running `bin/dotfiler` from command line.

+For convenience you might choose to do one of the following:

 - add the repository's bin/ directory to your PATH.
 - symlink bin/dotfiler to /usr/local/bin
 - create a shell script which contains `/the/path/to/dotfiler $1 <your-target-file> <your-repo-file>` so that you only have to run `yourscript.sh backup` `yourscript.sh overview`.
 It's Linux, do what you want to do.

 ### Procedures